millerjs/UDR/README.md

 [-o server port] port to access a UDR server, default is 9000 [-v] verbose mode, typically for debugging purposes
 [--version] print out the version
+[-d timeout] specify duration in seconds in which to kill remaining threads if no data is transfered after connected, default is 15s

 The rsync [rsync options] should take any of the standard rsync options, except the -e/--rsh flag which how UDR interfaces with rsync.